BetaThis is a new service – your feedback will help us to improve it.

 5. Personal characteristics of graduates

-GLMS provides detail on the employment and earnings outcomes of graduates by specific characteristics.
+GLMS provides detail on the employment and earnings outcomes of graduates by specific characteristics that are available in the LFS data.
 The breakdowns included are age group, gender, ethnicity, disability status, degree class, subject group (in the data tables only), occupation and industry.

 Age groups – 21-30 year olds; 31-40 year olds; 41-50 year olds; 51-60 year olds.